loopingz/cloudevents-gateway/README.md

 # cloudevents-gateway

-A gateway for cloudevents to agglomerate services
+This gateway will provide the Discovery and Subscription API for CloudEvents.
+It will also proxy events so it can hub all the events from your vendors to your teams.